Time crystal: History

 Later, time crystals in open systems, so-called "dissipative time crystals," were proposed in several platforms breaking a discrete and a continuous time-translation symmetry.
 A dissipative time crystal was experimentally realized for the first time in 2021 by the group of Andreas Hemmerich at the Institute of Laser Physics at the University of Hamburg.
 The researchers used a Bose–Einstein condensate strongly coupled to a dissipative optical cavity and the time crystal was demonstrated to spontaneously break discrete time-translation symmetry by periodically switching between two atomic density patterns.
 In an earlier experiment in the group of Tilman Esslinger at ETH Zurich, limit cycle dynamics was observed in 2019, but evidence of robustness against perturbations and the spontaneous character of the time-translation symmetry breaking were not addressed.

 In 2019, physicists Valerii Kozin and Oleksandr Kyriienko proved that, in theory, a permanent quantum time crystal can exist as an isolated system if the system contains unusual long-range multiparticle interactions.
 The original "no-go" argument only holds in the presence of typical short-range fields that decay as quickly as r^{−α} for some α > 0.
 Kozin and Kyriienko instead analyzed a spin-1/2 many-body Hamiltonian with long-range multispin interactions, and showed it broke continuous time-translational symmetry.
 Certain spin correlations in the system oscillate in time, despite the system being closed and in a ground energy state.
 However, demonstrating such a system in practice might be prohibitively difficult, and concerns about the physicality of the long-range nature of the model have been raised.

+The first experimental observation of a continuous time crystal was reported in 2022 by Hans Keßler, Andreas Hemmerich, and collaborators at the University of Hamburg, using a continuous pump laser to drive a Bose–Einstein condensate in an optical cavity, where the system responded with an intrinsic oscillation between two bistable ground states.
+In 2024, Alejandro Fainstein, Paulo Santos, and collaborators at the Instituto Balseiro and Paul Drude Institute reported a solid-state continuous time crystal in a driven-dissipative exciton–polariton condensate in a semiconductor microcavity, with its time-crystalline oscillations synchronized to self-sustained mechanical vibrations of the cavity.
+The oscillation frequency also exhibited period doubling relative to the self-induced phonons, corresponding to a discrete time-crystal transition.